mystyriarious/cw-macros/README.md

 # Content Warning Macro
 A macro that greatly simplifies the process of hiding sensitive content unless clicked, to readers who opt-in for the content warnings.

-* Ease — Quick and simple to install and implement, reducing effort and time required, as well as potential error
+* __Ease__ — Quick and simple to install and implement, reducing effort and time required, as well as potential error
-* Readability — Improves code readability by moving all the hard-to-read stuff in the Story JavaScript
+* __Readability__ — Improves code readability by moving all the hard-to-read stuff in the Story JavaScript
-* Customizable — Since the code natively uses HTML elements, it is possible to style the macro as desired
+* __Customizable__ — Since the code natively uses HTML elements, it is possible to style the macro as desired
 * Backwards and forwards engine compatible!

 # Installation
-Add either the contents of ``original_js.js`` or ``minified_js.js`` to your Story JavaScript.
-The latter is recommended if you have no intentions of revising the code to reduce the space it takes in your Story JavaScript, as well as improve its speed marginally.
+Add either the contents of ``original_js.js`` or ``minified_js.js`` to your __Story JavaScript__. _The latter is recommended_ if you have no intentions of revising the code to reduce the space it takes in your Story JavaScript, as well as improve its speed marginally.

 Please keep in mind that the demo additionally includes ChapelR's Dialog API Macro to bring up the dialog box that allows the reader to toggle for their triggers.